WileyIntelligentSolutions/wiley-dash-boilerplate2/README.md

 $ pip freeze > requirements.txt
 ```

-Check that requirements.txt contains `gunicorn`, `redis` and `celery`.
+Check that requirements.txt contains `gunicorn`, `redis` and `celery[redis]`.
 If not, add them at the end.
 Following standard practice, we will create 2 apps: One production (boilerplate2) and one as a dev environment (boilerplate2-dev)

 In the Dash Deployment Server: